abhi14dodiya/Brain-Tumor-prediction_DL/README.md

 model: https://drive.google.com/file/d/1E_D6oTFPKs74oEcDbgCjos8BtYdzx3S0/view?usp=sharing

 ## Aproach
--First we imported all necessary library from tensoreflow and keras -Then we call our dataset and distribute in train,test and val folder (all contain sub folder yes and no ) -After distribution we generate data from image data generator -Then we we made model and feed to model
+-First we imported all necessary library from tensoreflow and keras <br>
+-Then we call our dataset and distribute in train,test and val folder (all contain sub folder yes and no ) -After distribution we generate data from image data generator -Then we we made model and feed to model